timschwarzbrunn/diy-flipbook/README.md

 python src/main.py
 ```

-There exist severeal command line arguments (see below) that allow you to customize your recording and the flipbooks size.
+There exist several command line arguments (see below) that allow you to customize your recording and the flipbooks size.

-The program will generate a flipbook for you in a Word-document so that you will only need to cut the frames out and connect them.
+The program will generate a flipbook for you in a Word-document so that you will only need to cut the frames out and connect them using a binder clip or something similiar.

 ### Command line arguments